 - Letters of Recommendation: Three letters of recommendation are required.
 All letters should be submitted online by the recommenders.
 In addition to evaluating the applicant’s scholarly achievements and potential, letters should also address the applicant’s maturity, dependability, and potential for teaching.

 - Resume: Include relevant employment, internships and teaching and research experience, awards, record of scholarship and publications.
+Add where and when you attended high school.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.

 - Personal Statement: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.

 - Writing Sample: The Art History Program requires a sample of academic writing for both MA and PhD applicants.
 The writing sample should be a recent example of scholarly work demonstrating the applicant’s strengths as a researcher and writer.
 Please limit the sample to 25 pages.

 - International and non-native English-speaking applicants must submit TOEFL/IELTS test scores for admission.
 Learn more about the Graduate College’s English proficiency requirements and keep in mind:

 - The School of Art & Design’s English proficiency standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT or a 6.5-7.0 IELTS score.

 - Test score results have to be dated after August 21, 2022.

-- Test scores have to be received by the admission deadline of December 15, 2022.
+- Test scores results have to be received by the application deadline of December 15, 2023.

 - Students admitted on limited status will be required to take an English Placement Test (EPT) shortly after arrival on campus.
 Depending on the results of this test, Limited Status students may be asked to take additional English as a Second Language (ESL) classes.